ianeaa/Spotify2023_Exploratory-Data-Analysis/README.md

 ***Discussion:***
-The shown results above for the mean, median, and standard deviation were done by the pandas .mean(), .median(), and .std() functions.
+The results shown above for the mean, median, and standard deviation were determined by the pandas .mean(), .median(), and .std() functions.
-After that, the three were also calculated in Microsoft Excel to check and it portrayed the same results.
+After that, the three were also calculated in Microsoft Excel to check, and the results were the same.

-As for the trends and outliers that can be noticed, it can be seen that as the years progress, more tracks are released per year and most of them are done by solo artists.
+As for the trends and outliers that can be noticed, it can be seen that as the years progress, more tracks are released per year, and most of them are done by solo artists.
 ### *3. Top performers 🎤*

 - Top 5 Most Streamed Tracks